THE MANUFACTURING OF ANCIENT STONE BEADS

 Excavation patina

-an excavated casket of beads from the Harrapan culture.
-Note the shine of the white and the brown bead.
-They look like they were new.
-But they are not!
-It often takes an expert look to distinguish between the shine of a newly made bead and the "dusty" patina of an ancient excavated bead.
-The etched bead shown below has original excavation patina.
-This patina is hard to display on website pictures.
+The image above showcases an excavated casket of beads from the Harappan culture.
+Take a moment to observe the luster of the white and brown beads.
+They appear as though they were freshly crafted.
+However, don't be fooled!
+These are indeed ancient artifacts.
+It often requires an expert's discerning eye to differentiate between the vibrant shine of a newly made bead and the "dusty" patina that adorns an ancient excavated one.

 Bhaisayaguru beads from Afghanistan with beautiful cracks